Ah, it’s dog massage day. A great recipe for a healthy and happy dog.

 Keep in mind that although human massage and canine massage share many of the same benefits, the method is not quite the same.
 Human massage techniques are a little rough for dogs, you will need to tone things down quite a bit for Fido to benefit.
 Light stroking or circular motions work best.

 - Prepare Fido – Yes, one of the benefits of dog massage is to promote relaxation, however, you never want to start a canine massage therapy session with an anxious dog.
-Make sure that your dog is relaxed and ready for some quiet time.
-Some people find that taking their dog for a long walk before a massage helps.
+Make sure that your dog’s body is relaxed and ready for some quiet time.
+Some people find that taking their dog for a long walk beforehand helps.

 - Location – If your dog has a favorite big pillow or bed that he likes, lay this on the floor and sit beside it.
 Encourage Fido to come and lay next to you.